Kym1ng/AI-Powered-Coupon-Discovery-Chatbot/README.md

 - All scraping is done in headless mode by default for better performance
 - Results are automatically saved to JSON files in the `data/` directory
 - The scraper handles 403 errors and other blocking attempts gracefully
-- Tree structure provides better organization for large datasets
+- Enhanced coupon data provides complete hierarchy tracking
-- You can create tree structure from existing data without re-scraping
+- Clean tree structure for navigation, enhanced coupons for search
-- The chatbot supports both free basic search and paid AI chat modes
+- The chatbot supports both free basic search and paid AI chat modes (Gemini-powered)

 ## 🔄 Recent Updates